370: No Such Thing As George Clooney In A Blackcurrant Suit

 You're nearly there.

 Is that right?
-I'm doing nine hours a day, so I should think that now.
-Now, Anthony Head, do you remember those old adverts for Anthony Heads?
+I'm doing nine hours a day, so I should think right now.
+That oh, um, Anthony Head, do you remember those old adverts with Anthony Headle House?

 You're currently quit.

-You've seen like you've got shakes.
+You seem like you've got the shakes.
 You've been actually very old.

 No, I was.
 I was for years and years.